 He played the entire game with a broken hand.
 As Jim explains, “My dad had no knowledge of my broken hand, but I finished the game because in my mind I was expected to do my job, period.”
 He applies this same mindset to his work as a trial lawyer.
 Rather than being a gifted orator or a brilliant legal mind, it’s Jim’s tenacity as a work horse that gets the job done.

 On the other hand, Jim’s compassion for the underdog comes in large part from his mother’s example.
 Jim’s mother volunteered in a soup kitchen, worked in an after-school program for needy and underprivileged children, and taught Sunday School.
 My mother was a saint,” Jim says.

 After spending regular vacations and much time with family and friends in New Mexico, Jim officially moved to New Mexico in 2008.
 Jim is a proud New Mexican.
 "I can't think of any place I would rather live than New Mexico," Jim says.

 Clients love Ty.
 I'm so proud of him.", Jim says.
-Jim's daughter is in high school and an honor student.
-Barb has one son who lives in the San Francisco area, another son who lives in Los Angeles, and a daughter who lives in San Diego.
-Jim and Barb could not be more proud of their children.
+Jim's daughter just graduated from college and was an honor student.
+Jim could not be more proud of his children.